AdobeDocs/experience-manager-brand-portal.en/help/using/guest-access.md

 ![](assets/disabled-folder-hierarchy1.png)

-However, the guest users see the folder tree (starting from the root folder) and the shared folders arranged within their respective parent folders on logging in to the Brand Portal, if administrators have enabled [Enable Folder Hierarchy](../using/brand-portal-general-configuration.md#main-pars-header-1621071021) configuration.
+If administrators enable [Enable Folder Hierarchy](../using/brand-portal-general-configuration.md#main-pars-header-1621071021), guest users see the folder tree from the root and shared folders within their parent folders upon logging into the Brand Portal.

-These parent folders are the virtual folders and no actions can be performed on them.
+These parent folders are virtual folders and no actions can be performed on them.
 You can recognize these virtual folders with a lock icon.

-No action tasks are visible on hovering or selecting them in **[!UICONTROL Card View]**, unlike the shared folders. **[!UICONTROL Overview]** button is shown on selecting a virtual folder in **[!UICONTROL Column View]** and **[!UICONTROL List View]**.
+No action tasks are visible on hovering or selecting them in **[!UICONTROL Card View]**, unlike the shared folders.
+The **[!UICONTROL Overview]** button is shown on selecting a virtual folder in **[!UICONTROL Column View]** and **[!UICONTROL List View]**.

 >[!NOTE]
 >